Indiana Election Guide

 Problems with voting: Indiana HAVA Accessibility and Fraud Grievance Form

-Voting Rights: Indiana Bill of Rights
+Voting Rights: Indiana Know Your Rights at the Polls

 Verifying provisional ballot status: Search your voter registration information to find your provisional ballot status.